 The current educational systems need to be more equitable in services and resources.
 Gaps in education funding were identified as early as 1921, and the Royal Commission of Aboriginal Peoples recommended a First Nations-controlled education system in 1996.
 Until education policies incorporate and are congruent with First Nations’ epistemologies and related concepts of lifelong learning, the education system will not meet the needs of First Nation learners, and the gaps will persist.
 Even more troubling is that First Nation education data is challenging to obtain, making it almost impossible to make informed policy decisions.
 Having accurate and accessible data enables you to pose pertinent inquiries regarding the decisions made and can steer solutions by offering enhanced insights.

 This report makes 41 recommendations.
 The recommendations range from enhancing relationships with the federal and provincial governments in addition to mainstream post-secondary institutions, funding (consistent and maintained) for early intervention programs and strategies, building and maintaining a First Nation-controlled data system, separate administrative line of funding, consistent and capital funding for Indigenous Institutions to increase their ability to develop curriculum, program design, student supports.
 The recommendations are based on the research with communities conducted by the members of the Post-Secondary Engagement Committee.
 Each recommendation will build First Nation capacity and social capital because they came from the people themselves.
+Each recommendations is intended to implemented as a whole and in partnership with First Nations, not a piecemeal approach where the government chooses how to implement .
 As noted throughout the report, accessing and obtaining accurate data was a limitation.
 The inability for the PSE Committee to have an accurate picture of the number of students, educational pathways, graduation rates and further data points is disappointing and unbelievable in this day in age.

 The positive impact will not only be experienced by First Nation individuals, in the Economic Returns to Post-Secondary Education in Ontario (summary of report in section 7) the researchers noted the difficulty in obtaining accurate data for analysis.
 In using multiple data sets from various sources, the researchers were able to estimate the private gains by closing the educational attainment gap.
 It was noted to be at least $700 million overall, and $180 million for the on-reserve population.
 The benefits not only impact First Nation individuals but First Nation communities, the province and Canada.
 The estimates do not include the effects of social welfare spending, subsidized housing, health spending and criminal justice expenditures.
 It was reported that for Ontario First Nations there is a lower bachelor’s degree attainment than non-First Nations, this has a domino effect on the Master’s and PhD graduation rates (similarly lower than non-First Nations in Ontario).
 The low rate of First Nations PhD graduates translates into less representation at post-secondary institutions in faculty roles, which was identified in the research as a concern for students attending post-secondary.
 First Nation men have higher rates of attainment in the trades, with women having the lowest return on the trades.
 Besides the financial impact, there are known additional benefits in closing the educational gap.
 Research has found a positive relationship between higher educational attainment and health and longevity, intergenerational effects (higher parental education attainment is associated with higher educational attainment of their children), increased community activity/involvement and lower rates of criminal activity and incarceration.